nmshd/documentation/_includes/scenarios/integrate/create-own-identityattribute.md

 ## Input for creating an IdentityAttribute

-To create an IdentityAttribute as an Integrator for your own Connector, you need to proceed as described in the [Create an Attribute]({% link _docs_use-cases/use-case-consumption-create-an-attribute.md %}) use case documentation using the following table values as input:
+To create an IdentityAttribute as an Integrator for your own Connector, you need to proceed as described in the [Create an Attribute]({% link _docs_use-cases/use-case-consumption-create-an-attribute.md %}) use case documentation using the following content:

 <!--- executing `POST /api/v2/Attributes` with an IdentityAttribute JSON payload --->